johnsyweb/python_sparse_list/README.rst

 1's <http://stackoverflow.com/q/17522753/78845>`__ on
 `StackOverflow <http://stackoverflow.com/>`__.

-A "sparse list" is a list where most (say, more than 95% of) values will be None (or some other default) and for reasons of memory efficiency you don't wish to store these (cf. `Sparse array <http://en.wikipedia.org/wiki/Sparse_array>`__).
+A "sparse list" is a list where most values will be None (or some other default) and for reasons of memory efficiency you don't wish to store these (cf. `Sparse array <http://en.wikipedia.org/wiki/Sparse_array>`__).

 This implementation has a similar interface to Python's built-in list